The injection of soft tissue fillers into the skin is a minimally invasive procedure. This procedure can temporarily:

-A series of treatment sessions may be necessary to fill and smooth lines and wrinkles, or raise a depressed scar to the level of surrounding skin.
+A series of treatment sessions may be necessary to fill and smooth lines and wrinkles, or to raise a depressed scar to the level of surrounding skin.

 Unlike older collagen products, no skin testing is required for these new soft tissue fillers.

 All soft tissue fillers are temporary, and each filler has a different length of activity.
-Some last for six months, while others can last for up to two years.
+Some last for six months, while others can last up to two years.
 Your doctor will help determine which filler is the right choice for you.
 In some cases, the patient needs maintenance or "touch-up" treatments to achieve the best results.

 While soft tissue fillers do not stop the aging process, they help restore a more youthful and refreshed appearance.